-- Forms and guidance for giving notice can be obtained from any Registration Office in Argyll and Bute.
+Forms and guidance for giving notice can be obtained from any Registration Office in Argyll and Bute.
 You will require a CP10 registration form, guidance notes are also available and a form for your witnesses.
-All forms can be found on the National Records of Scotland Website.
+All forms can be found on our website, National Records of Scotland Website or your Registrar can email the paperwork to you.

 Who can register a Civil Partnership in Scotland